fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## Israfil Blows the Trumpet the first time (Destruction)

   </summary>

+Only Allah knows when the Hour comes.
+And at some point in time, the last hour will come.

 The Akhirat will start after Israfil blows the trumpet for the first time.
 There is a hadith that prophet Muhammad said, How can I ever relax when I know that Israfil is already holding the trumped in his mouth and looking at the Throne of Allah waiting for the signal to blow it.